Shriinivas/blenderbezierutils/README.md

 		* **View Attribute:** Select attribute(s) to specify bounding box, "[width](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/width) / [height](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/height)" (legacy) or "[viewBox](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/viewBox)"
 		* **ID Attribute:** Toggle "id" attribute insertion (legacy: always)
 		* **Style Attribute:** Toggle "style" attribute insertion (legacy: always)
-			* Enabling this reveals the legacy color pick properties.
+			* Enabling this reveals the legacy color pick options.
 		* **Max Path Value Precision:** Maximum precision of the coordinate values (legacy: infinite)
-			* This defaults to 2.
-Adjust it as needed for a trade-off between precision and output svg file size.
+			* Defaults to 2.
+Adjust it as needed for a trade-off between precision and output SVG file size.
 	* If there is one, the **Export View** option now defaults to the main camera in the active scene.
 	* Changed default **Clip View** option value and style colors
-* Removed XML tag in the output svg file.
+* Removed XML tag in the output SVG file.

 Below is the content from the original README.